lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/FunctionUsageGuide.rst

    <div style="margin-top: 30px;"></div>

-- For example: **Play basketball animation**, and the system can play the corresponding graphic expressions.
+- For example: **Play Rainy animation**, and the system can play the corresponding graphic expressions.

 ----